This post may contain affiliate links. Please read our disclosure policy.

 My life is like one of those novels that jumps entire chapters between characters and it isn’t until half-way through when all the stories intertwine into one cohesive plot that not only makes sense, but leaves you craving more.
 More.

-Umm speaking of more…on this occasion perhaps you are here for the Chipotle Chorizo tacos?
+Umm speaking of more…perhaps you are here for the tacos?
 [Like that segue?]

 In my book, any day when you make your own sweet potato tortillas is a win.

-The sweet potato tortillas temper a bit of the chipotle chorizo filling’s heat, not to mention the mezcal lime slaw adds a crunchy bite of freshness!
+The sweet potato tortillas temper a bit of the chipotle chorizo filling’s heat and the mezcal lime slaw adds a crunchy bite of freshness!
+Cooking with alcohol, such as in my chicken with shallots recipe, is something that can really give your dish an extra boost if done properly!

 That’s right.
 I said mezcal in the tacos.